Our articles are based on real experiences, with no sponsorship from hostels 🙏Learn more.

 There is basically two parts of Hong Kong.
 The Northern part with Tsim Sha Tsui area, To Kwa Wan, Yau Ma Tei.
 And then there is Hong Kong Island.

-With the Mojo Nomad Aberdeen we already gave you a cool option to stay on the island.
+With the The Sheung Wan hostel (this hostel was previously called Mojo Nomad Central) we already gave you a cool option to stay on the island.

 However, we are still missing a cool hostel in central Hong King Island.